simontegg/bot-tests-and-types/README.md

 ## Static and runtime types in development

 This repo also implements an unusual approach to type checks.
-Using `flow-jsdoc` to convert plain JavaScript annotated with shorthand types in coments into flow annotations, `flow`, to perform static type analysis, and `documentation` js to generate docs.
+Using `flow-jsdoc` to convert plain JavaScript annotated with shorthand types in coments into flow annotations, `flow` to perform static type analysis, and `documentation` js to generate docs.

 To see this in action run `npm run dev`.
 This will take a while the first time you run it.
 Then run `npm run dev-watch` and uncomment and save the code in `src/test-flow.js`